x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 - You have your own email servers (also called on-premises servers), and you subscribe to Exchange Online Protection (EOP) for email protection services.

-- You have (or intend to have) mailboxes in two places; some mailboxes in Microsoft 365 or Office 365, and some of your mailboxes are on your organization email servers (also called on-premises servers).
+- You have (or intend to have) mailboxes in two places; some of your mailboxes are in Microsoft 365 or Office 365, and some of your mailboxes are on your organization email servers (also called on-premises servers).

 > [!NOTE]
-> Before you get started, make sure you check on your specific scenario in [I have my own email servers](use-connectors-to-configure-mail-flow.md#i-have-my-own-email-servers).
+> Before you get started, ensure you check on your specific scenario in [I have my own email servers](use-connectors-to-configure-mail-flow.md#i-have-my-own-email-servers).

 ## How do Microsoft 365 or Office 365 connectors work with my on-premises email servers?